 Hello Dear Reader-

 Four years into my plant-based lifestyle, I thought I’d reflect on the experience and write about a topic I’ve not shared much about on Beantown Kitchen.
 I am a cancer survivor.
 I am also very lucky.
 I was cured of melanoma about five years before adopting a whole foods plant based (WFPB) diet.
 But having had melanoma once, I am at increased risk of recurrence.

 What to do to mitigate my risk?
 Over the years, my doctors have suggested sunscreen, mid-day sun avoidance, annual checkups and vigilant skin self-checks.
 Never was diet mentioned as part of the cancer prevention equation.

 Up until early-December of 2013, I ate a pretty standard healthy American diet: very little red meat… some poultry… lots of fish and dairy and… a variety of vegetables, beans and grains.
 If asked about a plant-based diet at the time, I might have opined that it was pretty extreme and, potentially, an inadequate source of protein, calcium and iron.
 After all, I studied Nutritional Science at Cornell as an undergraduate.
 I thought I knew about these things.
 I was in for an eye-opener.

 Many people come to a WFPB diet after watching documentaries about the health benefits of eating this way.
 For me, I was moved by the film Earthlings which examines the ways humans use animals.
 It’s pretty grueling to watch.
 I did manage to get through it, but not unchanged.
 I started the film as a carnivore and by the time the final credits rolled, I was plant-based.

 Having spontaneously adopted a profoundly new diet, I had a lot to learn.
 Like so many others in this position, I started down a path of self-education: watching Forks Over Knives, reading the China Study and enrolling in the T. Colin Campbell Center for Nutrition Studies certificate program.
 I binge borrowed and purchased cookbooks and embraced the challenge of bringing plants to life with all new flavors and textures.

 Before I knew it, I was enjoying pancakes, muffins, pizzas, burgers, stews, casseroles, cookies and cupcakes.
 These pics will give you an idea what I’m referring to.
 I was pleasantly surprised to learn that the cuisine can be: satisfying, delicious, and nutritionally adequate.

 Not only is there no need to consume dairy for calcium and meat for protein and iron, but we are better off without them.

 Additionally, I learned that a WFPB diet has the components of a cancer risk lowering diet.
-While not a panacea, I realized that as a cancer survivor it helps to avoid consuming animal products and to flood my body with plant foods, such as fruit, vegetables, grains and legumes, that are naturally high in fiber, antioxidants, and phytonutrients, while low in fat.
+While not a panacea, I realized that as a cancer survivor, it helps to avoid consuming animal products and to flood my body with plant foods, such as fruit, vegetables, grains and legumes, that are naturally high in fiber, antioxidants, and phytonutrients, while low in fat.

 I’m often asked how I feel physically since adopting this diet or what changes I’ve noticed.
 I can’t report a profound weight loss or disease reversal story.
 For that, check this site out or this one.
 But I can share that… I’m now a, not-very-fast but, enthusiastic runner, an activity I never felt energetic enough to enjoy very much prior to changing my diet.
 My husband, by the way, also adopted the diet (a week after me) and is a competitive triathlete who has competed in the Half Iron Man World Championships…powered by plants.

 While consuming the standard American diet, I had chronic sinus infections.
 I’ve not had one since changing my diet more than four years ago.
 Come to think of it, I’ve only had one cold in that time.
 On top of that, I find maintaining my weight, in a range I feel comfortable, easier than I did prior to the transition to this lifestyle.

-I am profoundly grateful for all the plant-based doctors, researchers, dieticians, filmmakers, athletes, cookbook authors and chefs who have paved the way and made it so easy for the rest of us to follow along this life changing path.
+I am profoundly grateful for all the plant-based doctors, researchers, dietitians, filmmakers, athletes, cookbook authors and chefs who have paved the way and made it so easy for the rest of us to follow along this life changing path.
 The transition to aplant based diet has been one of the most joyful and meaningful decisions I’ve ever made.

 Thanks for reading and feel free to comment with your questions, thoughts or own experiences.
 I love hearing from you.

-With warm wishes xo,
+With warm wishes xo, Diana